miky-kr5/Super-HUGS-Revolution-98/README.md

 You can also compile and install with the following command:

-    ./android.py build Super-HUGS-Revolution-98 release
+    ./android.py build Super-HUGS-Revolution-98 release install

-To play on a PC just execute the main.py script of Super HUGS Revolution 98.

 How to play
 -----------

-Coming soon.
+Executing:
+To play on a PC execute the main.py script of Super HUGS Revolution 98.To play on Android just start the installed app.

+Controls:
+Guide Moncho by tapping and holding on the screen wherever you want Moncho to move to.
+On a PC just move the mouse, Moncho will follow it.

+Scoring:
+Hug people to increase your score.
+Every 25 hugs increases the current wave.
+Enemies become more frequent on higher waves.
+Hug as many people as you can before the time runs out.